charlesrocabert/puutools/example/README.md

 ## 7) Run the evolutionary algorithm <a name="run"></a>

 <p align="justify">
 This is the core of our "simple" example.
-Tasks have been written as separate pieces of code for clarity, however if it is possible to optimize the code by merging several loops together.
+Tasks have been written as separate pieces of code for clarity, however it is possible to optimize the code by merging several loops together.
 At each generation:

 - The next generation of individuals is created;